gregnavis/active_record_doctor/README.md

 Supported configuration options:

 - `enabled` - set to `false` to disable the detector altogether
-- `ignore_tables` - tables whose columns should not be checked.
+- `ignore_models` - models whose associations should not be checked.
-- `ignore_columns` - columns, written as table.column, that should not be
+- `ignore_associations` - associations, written as Model.association, that
-  checked.
+  should not be checked.

 ### Detecting Models Referencing Undefined Tables